 Stay at The Plantation Lodge for 2 nights

-On your second morning you will rise early ready to descend into the breath-taking Ngorongoro Crater.
-A UNESCO World Hertiage Site, this is one of the most spectacular places imagineable and one of the best spots in Tanzania for rhino sightings.
-After a half day game drive you will return to the Crater Highlands for an afternoon spent relaxing, or visiting the coffee plantation.
+On the first morning of your two night stay you will rise early ready to descend into the breath-taking Ngorongoro Crater.
+A UNESCO World Heritage Site, this is one of the most spectacular places imaginable and one of the best spots in Tanzania for rhino sightings.
+After a half day game drive you will return to Karatu for an afternoon spent relaxing, or visiting the coffee plantation.

 This morning you will be driven into the depths of the Serengeti, passing plenty of wildlife along the way.
-Kiota Camp is in the central Serengeti offering year-round excellent game viewing with a fantastic location in the heart of the bush.
+Your first two nights in the expansive National Park is in the central Serengeti offering year-round excellent game viewing with a fantastic location in the heart of the bush.
 Your stay here is in a tent which has just the right level of luxury and includes all meals, park fees and game viewing activities.
 This area is regarded for exception big cat sightings and is the perfect base for a hot air balloon safari.

 Stay at Chaka Camp for 2 nights

 Today you will continue deeper into the Serengeti, stopping to spot plenty of game as you go along.
-The beauty of a stay at Chaka Camp is that the camp moves with the season to ensure that when you stay there you are in a great location for witnessing the spectacular wildebeest migration.
-From here you will be able to enjoy game drives - fingers crossed you'll have the chance to see a river crossing!
+For your final two nights in this impressive National Park, you will be based in a mobile tented camp.
+The beauty of staying in a mobile camp is that it moves with the season to ensure that you are in a great location for witnessing the spectacular wildebeest migration.
+From here you will be able to enjoy spectacular game drives - fingers crossed you'll have the chance to see a river crossing!

-This morning you will be game driven to the airstrip in time for your light aircraflight flight to Zanzibar (via Arusha).
+This morning enjoy a final game drive as you transfer to the airstrip in time for your light air craft flight to Zanzibar (via Arusha).

 When to go